marianmeres/searchable/README.md

 - Search interaction model (real-time typeahead vs. deliberate search submissions)

 The decision is rarely straightforward.
 Consider implementing a hybrid approach that combines multiple strategies for optimal results.
+Be careful with the fuzzy search approach.

+## Know your Fuzzy

+Be aware that the fuzzy search might give you unexpected results.
+Effecting factors are **query words count**, **query words length** and their **similarity** to potential matches.

 ## Real world example
 See https://searchable.meres.sk/example/